abhishekrajgaria/Mapwise/README.md

 ## Evaluating Model Responses

 ### Overview
-This script is designed to evaluate model responses based on various parameters like the model name, country, map type, and prompt type.
+The `script/evaluate.py` is designed to evaluate model responses based on various parameters like the model name, country, map type, and prompt type.
 The responses are loaded from a structured directory and processed using a defined evaluation function.

 Usage